SoftwareHeritage/swhapguide/SWHAP@Paris.md

 -   *automatically*: if a great number of versions have been collected it might become very tedious to commit them manually one by one.
 To alleviate the hurdle, we set up a tool that can automatically do it for you.
 To allow the tool to work, you will first need to gather the commit metadata for all the versions in one csv file, that the tool will be able to read from.
 Then you will be able to reconstruct the development history of the software in one single run; using the [DT2SG Tool developed by University of Pisa](https://github.com/Unipisa/DT2SG).
 You can see a running example in the next section.

+TO DO: make an actual test of the code, see if is working etc. Sould we store the code in a colab notebook to make it ready to run for a non expert user?

 The result will be a `versionned source code` folder that materializes the development history of the software via Git commits and releases.

 ### Create the final Source Code repository

-Using this `versionned source code` folder, you can finally create the "official" software repository.
+Using this `versionned_source_code` folder, you can finally create the "official" software repository.
 This repository will be used for ingestion in the Software Heritage Archive, as described in the following step.

 TO DO: explain why a separate repo needs to be created